patrickfrancke/croncert-config/README.md

 ### How to add a config snippet - with AI

-There is a skill at `./github/skills/create-venue-scraper-config/SKILL.md` that you can use your together with your favourite AI to create a new scraper configuration just based on the venue's URL.
+There is a skill at `./github/skills/create-venue-scraper-config/SKILL.md` that you can use together with your favourite AI to create a new scraper configuration just based on the venue's URL.
 It works quite well.
 If it doesn't, continue with the next section.

 ### How to add a config snippet - step by step